+Figure 6.
+The architecture of the LSTM model.

 The mathematical form of this regularization technique can be summarized in the following two equations:

 During the L2 Regularization, the loss function of the neural network is expressed by a purported regularization term, which is called Ω in (2).
-W is the weight vector, λ is the regularization coefficient (initial value has been set to 0.0001), and the regularization function is Ω(w).
+W is the weight vector, and the regularization function is Ω(w).
 The regularization term Ω is defined as the L2 norm of the weight matrices (W), which is the summation of all squared weight values of a weight matrix.
 The regularization term is weighted by the scalar divided by two and added to the regular loss function L(W) in (3).
 The scalar is sometimes called as the regularization coefficient (initial value has been set to 0.0001) and is a supplementary hyperparameter introduced into the neural network, and it determines how much the model is being regularized.
 The network ended with two fully connected and SoftMax output layer with the number of class labels equal to the desired number of the four outputs.
 Two fully connected layers and one dropout layer with a 0.1 dropout ration were added after the output of the LSTM hidden units.
 These two fully connected layers consisted of 16 and 8 nodes and used ReLU activation functions, and these two layers computed the weighted sum of the inputs and passed the output to the final output layer.
-Figure 6 illustrates the architecture of the designed LSTM model.